 04 July 2017 - Post by:Jason Rix

 While continuing the development on its own, AstraZeneca developed two compounds.
 Both were nominated by AstraZeneca as candidate drugs (collaboration compounds meeting AstraZeneca’s criteria for clinical testing).
-Two milestone payments of $1 million were made to Astex in relation to one of the compounds.
+Two milestone payments of USD 1m were made to Astex in relation to one of the compounds.

 AstraZeneca notified Astex that it no longer considered the compounds to be collaboration compounds.
 The issues to be determined by the court were: (i) were the compounds, collaboration compounds; (ii) if not, was AstraZeneca entitled to recover the two milestone payments; (iii) was the collaboration agreement capable of expiring (as opposed to being terminated).